Ramesusxd/BattleLeague/README.md

 Credits

-The BattleLeague app was created by RamesusXD.
+The BattleLeague app is currently underdevelopment.